Analysis of Weakly Symmetric Mixed Finite Elements for Elasticity: A posteriori error estimates by the hypercircle theorem

 \section{A posteriori error estimates by the hypercircle theorem}

 Of the previous a posteriori estimates given in the literature, the ones given in \cite{LV,CCDG, CCetal} all contain unknown constants.
-Only the work of Kim \cite{kim} gives an estimator with computable constants.
-Apart from its very simple proof, the hypercircle theorem \cite{MR25902} directly gives estimates with known constants.
+Only the work of Kim \cite{kim} gives an estimator with known constants.
+Below we will use the hypercircle theorem to derive an alternative estimator with known constants.
 The proof of this classical result is given in \cite{NecasH} and recalled in \cite{LS1}.

 \begin{theorem} Suppose that:

 \begin{itemize} \item The stress $\Sigma\in \Hdiv\cap \SY $ is symmetric $\Sigma=\Sigma^T, $ statically admissible $\div \Sigma +f=0 \mbox{ in } \Omega $, and $\Sigma n=g \mbox{ on } \Gamma_N$. \item The displacement $U\in [H^1(\Omega)]^\dim$ is kinematically admissible; $U\vert_{\Gamma_D} =0. $ \end{itemize} Then it holds